davestewart/davestewart-site-old/content/blog/programming/nuxt-layers/index.md

 })
 ```

-This simplifies the root-level folders and config, making it simpler to understand the rest of your app.
+This de-clutters root-level folders and config, making it simpler to understand the rest of your app.

 Note that if you move core folders you will need to reconfigure some core [dir settings](#path-config).